 As part of a University of Calgary project, the 9 Ave.
 S.E. bridge has been digitally preserved alongside other heritage resources in the province.
 Using terrestrial laser scanning, the Department of Anthropology and Archaeology created an interactive, digital model of the bridge, allowing it to be explored from every angle.

 Visit Capture to Preserve for a look at the bridge and other historical locations in Alberta.

-Construction on a new bridge begins in 2019.
+Construction of the new bridge began in 2019.
 The new bridge will continue to connect citizens and visitors over the Elbow River for another 100 years:

 - Adds cycling and pedestrian pathways on both north and south sides